AndersDeath/diary2/000-current.md

 # 26 December - Monday - Yerevan - 88 day of immigration

 Today I did a lot of important stuff.
 I've sent an application for temporary residency.
 It's cool by the way.
 Also I gave my russian passport to lawer in order to get prooved copy by notariest.
+Also I updated some things for DRSMILE and